MELJOESTEIN/Flask-Master-Class/README.md

     * Handling form submissions in Flask
     * Using the `request` object to access form data
     * Demonstration: Simple form handling example
-* **Flask Configuration and Environment Variables:**
-    * Configuring Flask applications
-    * Using the `config` object
-    * Setting up environment variables
-    * Best practices for managing configurations
-* **Static Files and Flask's File Structure:**
-    * Organizing static files (CSS, JavaScript, images)
-    * Flask's default file structure
-    * Creating a project layout for larger applications
-* **Introduction to Flask Extensions:**
-    * Overview of popular Flask extensions
-    * Installing and initializing extensions
-    * Brief introduction to Flask-WTF (covered in detail on Day 3)
-* **Setting up the Calculator Project Structure:**
-    * Creating a new Flask project for the calculator
-    * Organizing routes, templates, and static files
-    * Planning the conversion of a Python calculator to a Flask web application

 **Coding Part: Flask Calculator Project Setup**